These Numbers Show Favorable Signs for Viomi Technology Co. Ltd (VIOT)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 37.75% loss in the last 1 month and extending the period to 3 months gives it a 83.36%, and is 5.74% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 30.31% over the week and 14.50% over the month.
+The stock witnessed a 51.47% loss in the last 1 month and extending the period to 3 months gives it a 100.89%, and is -18.66% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 18.77% over the week and 16.32% over the month.

 Viomi Technology Co.
 Ltd (VIOT) Analyst Forecasts